 The Woodrow Wilson Dissertation Fellowship in Women's Studies

-The 2018 Women's Studies Fellowship application is now open.
+The 2019 Women's Studies Fellowship application is now closed!

 Since 1974, the Woodrow Wilson Dissertation Fellowship in Women’s Studies has been the only national program supporting original, significant, interdisciplinary doctoral dissertations on women’s issues.